aloes-io/device-manager/README.md

 Topic pattern : +userId/+modelName/+method/[+modelId]

-Access controlled by ( set in mqtt password ) Access tokens for Users, and apiKey for Applications and Devices.
+Access controlled ( set in mqtt password ) by Access tokens for Users, and API Key for Applications and Devices.

 ## Configuration